ScoobPlays/bonbons/README.md

 ## bonbons
 A bot mainly for my [Discord Server](https://discord.gg/cJsuVmk8Xq).
 It functions for other servers too!

+## Contributing
+If you want to contribute to this discord bot, please do so by making an issue/PR!

 ## Features
 - General commands
 - Informative commands